 For those in need.
-For all those who are sick in body, mind or spirit, especially Paull, Valerie, Sim, Clarice, Dulcie, Jasmin, Henry, John Edwards (priest), Peter Garland (priest) and Mark.
+Pray for all those who are troubled in body, mind or spirit, especially Paull, Sim, Jasmin, Henry, John Edwards (priest), Peter Garland (priest), Robert Whalley (priest), John Parkes (bishop), Stephan Clark (priest), Mark, Olivia, Nance, Neil, Elaine and Edward.

 For those who have died.
-Those who have worked and worshipped in this place before us; those who have died as a result of COVID-19 and in other tragic circumstances; those who have died recently, especially Graham Cooling (priest), and those whose anniversaries of death occur at this time. ♣ Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.
+Those who have worked and worshipped in this place before us; those who have died as a result of COVID-19 and in other tragic circumstances; those who have died recently, and those whose anniversaries of death occur at this time.
+Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.

 For the saints.
-For the Blessed Virgin Mary, St Joseph, St Mary Magdalene, St Hilary, St Anthony, St Sava, St Peter, and holy women and men of every time and place.
+For the Blessed Virgin Mary, St Joseph, St Mary Magdalene, St Hilary, St Sava, St Anthony, St Peter, and holy women and men of every time and place.